Category Archives: Teslathons

 Some method of providing a separate electrical earth.
 10 or more tables.

-Tea and coffee making facilities 🙂
+Tea and coffee making facilities or a cafe is vital 🙂

 Other needs (can generally be worked around)

-The room needs a minimum (ideally non) of Burglar alarm, Fire alarm or network cables.
+The room needs a minimum (ideally none) of Burglar alarm, Fire alarm or network cables.
 Electronic lighting can be OK, but they must be high the ceiling.
 Fire sensors are generally OK, but they must not be of the ionisation type.

 Ideal Venues are usually industrial museums or metal skinned warehouses/barns as these have a minimum of electronic equipment.
 We would like to work with the venues own insurance if possible, but we can provide our own if needed.